The Difference Between Group Insurance and Blanket Health Policies

 – Who gets issued blanket and group policies?

 Blanket policies are issued to groups with shared affiliations or activities, such as schools or sports teams.
-In contrast, group policies are typically issued to defined groups like employees of a company or members of an organization.
+In contrast, group policies are typically issued to defined groups like employees of a company or members of an organisation

 cropped-favicon-2.png